Medicare covers up to 10 psychology sessions per year, but you will need a mental health treatment plan from your GP to be eligible.

 If you do not have a regular GP, you can book in a call with our bulk billed GP partner right here on Talked to obtain your mental health plan.

-With the impact of COVID-19, the Federal Government expanded the number of Medicare sessions from 10 to 20, giving eligible Australians an extra 10 sessions.
-This was for those affected by the pandemic.
-That meant that during the COVID-19 pandemic, eligible participants were able to claim up to a total of 20 sessions that could be accessed for free.
+Due to the impacts of COVID-19, the Federal Government expanded the number of Medicare sessions from 10 to 20, giving eligible Australians an extra 10 sessions.

 Unfortunately, as of 1 January 2023, the Australian Government rolled back this initiative and you are no longer able to claim up to 20 free therapy sessions.